stevenkaan/runelite_plugins/README.md

-# Chambers of Xeric Name Plugin
+# Chambers of Xeric / Theatre of Blood Name Plugin
-This plugin will put all name in a textare when a raid starts with 2 or more people.
+This plugin will put all name in the plugin window for both raids.